 Kilo Kai, to Observe the Ocean—Connecting Land Use and Its Impacts on the Nearshore Ecosystem

-The NOAA Office of Education and NAAEE are partnering to increase environmental and science literacy among NOAA’s partners and external networks.
-This five-year partnership is supported by the U.S. Department of Education, NOAA and NAAEE are working together to provide enriching after-school watershed-related STEM (science, technology, engineering, and mathematics) projects through NOAA-21st Century Community Learning Centers Watershed STEM Education Partnership grants.
-These grants will support programming for a total of 91 local 21st Century Community Learning Centers (21st CCLC) sites and their students.
-The 29 selected projects are serving 17 states, ranging from Alaska to Florida.
+The NOAA Office of Education and NAAEE partnered to increase environmental and science literacy among NOAA’s partners and external networks.
+In this five-year partnership supported by the U.S. Department of Education, NOAA and NAAEE worked together to provide enriching after-school watershed-related STEM (science, technology, engineering, and mathematics) projects through NOAA-21st Century Community Learning Centers Watershed STEM Education Partnership grants.
+These grants supported programming for a total of 100 local 21st Century Community Learning Centers (21st CCLC) sites and their students.
+The 30 selected projects served 18 states, ranging from Alaska to Florida.

 This post is written by Derek Esibill, from the Pacific American Foundation in Hawaii.